sculyi/sculyi.github.io/index.md

 # Latest News

+- Jun.
+28 2020, my new paper entitled "**A unified framework for multilingual speech recognition in air traffic control systems**" has been accepted for publication in "*IEEE Transactions on Neural Networks and Learning Systems*".

 - May.
 22 2020, my new paper entitled "**Automated traffic incident detection with a smaller dataset based on generative adversarial networks**" has been accepted for publication in "*Accident Analysis & Prevention*".

 - Apr.
 29 2020, my new paper entitled "**Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control**" is ready to be submitted to the '*Chinese Journal of Aeronautics*'.
 I would like to thank Prof. Xinglong Wang (CAUC) for his valuable advice.